-The total price for the Brighton College Associate of Science in Business Management Degree program is $7,600.
+The total price for the The Paralegal Institute Associate Degree in Business Management program is $10,950.

 The programs at Brighton College are approved for Veterans benefits.
 Brighton College also works with many employers’ Tuition Reimbursement programs as well as various Workforce Development and Vocational Rehabilitation programs.
 To find out if you qualify for these programs, call our office at 1.800.354.1254 for more information.